 - Chamomile: Chamomile paste is often used with honey, lemon, or henna.
 It may provide a shade of blond to your hair.

 Coloring your hair during pregnancy is usually safe and seldom affects the mother or the baby.
 However, there is limited research on the safety of hair dyes during pregnancy.
 You may stay on the safe side by postponing the dyeing of your hair to the second trimester.
-You may also consider natural hair dyes, which may not last very long, but are safe for your pregnancy.
+You may also consider natural hair dyes, which may not last very long but are safe for your pregnancy and overall hair care.
+Additionally, if you are approaching a salon for a hair treatment, it’s best to inform the hair professional how far along you are in pregnancy.

 - Is it safe to dye my hair during pregnancy?